 Typically brewing coffee in the French Press will take around 5 to 8 minutes, this is taking into account a few minutes to boil your water.

 On the flip side, a Drip machine will take a little longer at roughly 10 minutes.
-However, you can find a fast coffee maker that can brew in half the time, take a look at these.
+However, you can find a fast coffee maker that can brew in half the time.

 The Drip machine’s coffee pot needs to be washed with soapy water, and a simple filter change plus the machine will need descaling periodically.